-- For Class 2: an accessible toilet to be provided where a toilet or bank of toilets is provided in a common use area available to the residents.
-If more than 1 toilet bank provided to a level, accessible toilet is required at 50% minimum of toilet banks at each level. - An even number of left hand (LH) and right hand (RH) transfer WC pans (accessible toilets) is required within the building.
+- For Class 5, 6, 7a, 9b: Provide at least 1 unisex accessible toilet, adjacent to every bank of toilets (where provided) on each storey, compliant with AS1428.1 under BCA/DDA Access Code part F2.4.
+If more than 1 toilet bank provided on each level, accessible toilet is required at 50% min. of toilet banks at each level. - For Class 9b: If common-use change facilities provided (ie. both toilets and showers) a separate combined accessible WC/shower adjacent to male and female change rooms is required, compliant with AS1428.1 under BCA/DDA Access Code Part F2.4. - An even number of left hand (LH) and right hand (RH) transfer WC pans (accessible toilets) is required within the building.
 Alternating LH/RH layouts on each subsequent level is the most appropriate and inclusive approach. - Accessible WC requires 2300mm x 1900mm around the pan with the basin to sit outside this area in accordance with AS1428.1. - An ambulant cubicle is required within every standard toilet bank adjacent to an accessible toilet under DDA Access Code Part F2.4 compliant with AS1428.1:2009.